sunnyRK/Solidity-Foundry-Hack-By-Sunyy/README.md

 ## NOTE ⚠️

-### In this repo not all code and tests are my own. maybe or mostly it is copied from other sources, repos and docs.
-### I just want to code, learn and want to see that can i run existing code.
-### This is just the repo just for me so i can build as much as possible in free time.
 ### This is the repo that i can collect blockchain code from other source and put it here.
-### Bella chaio, and Btw my english is not good.